UjjwalKaushik0609/Uber/README.md

-🚕 NCR Ride Bookings – Data Analysis & Prediction
+🚕 NCR Ride Bookings – Data Analysis & Prediction Project

+📍 Domain: Ride-hailing / Mobility
-🔗 Live App: Click here to open 🚀
+🔗 Live App: NCR Ride Prediction Dashboard

-📌 Objective

-Analyze NCR ride booking data to explore ride patterns, cancellations, and revenues.
-Build ML models to predict booking status and deploy results as an interactive Streamlit app.
+This project simulates a real-world data science and analytics case study using NCR ride booking data.
+It covers the full pipeline — from data cleaning & visualization to machine learning prediction models, and finally deployment as a Streamlit web app.

+🚀 Who This Project Is For

+📊 Data Analyst aspirants wanting an end-to-end project for their portfolio

+🤖 Data Science learners looking to apply ML models to categorical + numerical data

+💼 Candidates preparing for analytics/DS interviews in mobility, logistics, or e-commerce domains

-📂 Dataset Overview
+📦 Dataset Overview

-File: ncr_ride_bookings.csv

-Records: Several thousand

-Columns: Ride details, locations, vehicle types, values, ratings, cancellations

-📊 Data Dictionary
+The dataset (ncr_ride_bookings.csv) contains several thousand ride bookings in NCR, with details on vehicles, routes, values, ratings, and cancellations.

-✅ Columns Used for Training
+🧾 Columns Used for Training
 Column Name	Type	Description
 Year	int	Extracted from booking date
 Month	int	Extracted from booking date